scribe-security/docs/docs/ci-integrations/github/README.md

 env:
   LOGICAL_APP_NAME: demo-project # The app name all these SBOMs will be assosiated with
-  AUTHOR_NAME: John-Smith # The Author Name that would appear in the SBOM
-  AUTHOR_EMAIL: jhon@thiscompany.com # The Author Email that would appear in the SBOM
-  AUTHOR_PHONE: 555-8426157 # The Author Phone that would appear in the SBOM
-  # The Supplier information that would appear in the SBOM
+  APP_VERSION: 1.0.1 # The app version all these SBOMs will be assosiated with
+  # SBOM Author meta data
+  AUTHOR_NAME: John-Smith
+  AUTHOR_EMAIL: jhon@thiscompany.com
+  AUTHOR_PHONE: 555-8426157
+  # SBOM Supplier meta data
   SUPPLIER_NAME: Scribe-Security
   SUPPLIER_URL: www.scribesecurity.com
   SUPPLIER_EMAIL: info@scribesecurity.com